 • Increased bandwidth: Since a full duplex uses two separate channels, it requires more bandwidth than a half-duplex.

-• Not all interfaces support it: Not all Ethernet interfaces support full duplex operation.
+• Not all interfaces support it: Not all Ethernet interfaces support entire duplex operation.
 Some older Ethernet interfaces can only operate in half duplex mode.

 If you’re experiencing problems with your half-duplex or full-duplex system, there are a few things you can do to try and troubleshoot the issue.